 One of our favourite times of the year is when we invite our Year 6 students in for their Induction.
-As we have been unable to hold our Induction Day this year due to Covid-19, we are pleased to share our virtual video with welcome messages which we hope you will enjoy.
-We also have our Minecraft Tour below, produced and narrated by one of our students.
+As we were unable to hold our Induction Day in 2020 due to Covid-19 restrictions, we were pleased to share our virtual video with welcome messages instead.
+We also have our Minecraft Tour of Lower School below as well, produced and narrated by our students.
 It is a near perfect match to our Windmill Lane site.
 We hope that this tour gives Year 6 students an increased confidence about coming to Imberhorne.
-Please also see below for some reassuring messages from our current Year 7 students.
+Please also see below for some reassuring messages from our Year 7 students.

 Parents/Carers - Useful information on transport, our canteen, uniform and our online systems for learning can also be found in our Admissions Booklet below.

 Students - Our Induction Booklet gives you information on everything from the school day timings to what you need to bring with you everyday

 We are here to help support children and parents as they join us at Imberhorne:

 Mrs Heather Timson, Assistant Headteacher, Leading Key Stage 3 - htimson [at] imberhorne [dot] co [dot] uk